SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: Introduction

 However, a substantial portion of existing ACR benchmarks~\cite{Trans-ReviewData,AutoTransformData,T5-ReviewData,codereviewer} were established primarily for deep learning models that predate the widespread capabilities and sophisticated understanding of modern LLMs.
 This temporal and methodological gap presents challenges in evaluating the true potential of contemporary LLM-based ACR tools using these benchmarks.
-Specifically, existing representative benchmarks~\cite{Trans-ReviewData,T5-ReviewData,AutoTransformData,codereviewer}, while collecting code review data from platforms like Gerrit and GitHub, have limitations in their evaluation setups.
-They primarily centers its evaluation units on specific code snippets or single code modifications, rather than the complex interaction process of an entire Pull Request (PR).
-More critically, these benchmarks typically do not provide the complete project codebase as a necessary context for review, making it difficult for ACR tools to understand the global impact of code changes.
-Furthermore, the evaluation methodologies for these benchmarks are also problematic.
+This discrepancy is particularly evident in the fundamental setup of the review task itself, as illustrated in Figure~\ref{fig:review_paradigms}.
+Specifically, existing representative benchmarks~\cite{Trans-ReviewData,T5-ReviewData,AutoTransformData,codereviewer} primarily center their evaluation on isolated code changes, or diff hunks, with limited contextual information, such as only a few related source code files (see Figure~\ref{fig:hunk_paradigm}).
+This hunk-based approach fails to mirror real-world developer practices, where an entire Pull Request (PR) is reviewed as a cohesive unit.
+Consequently, this narrow scope can lead to missing critical inter-dependency bugs.
+Meanwhile, these benchmarks typically do not provide the complete project codebase as necessary context, making it difficult for ACR tools to understand the global impact of code changes.
+In contrast, our paradigm provides the full context (Figure~\ref{fig:pr_paradigm}).
+More critically, the evaluation methodologies for these benchmarks are also problematic.
 They generally rely on traditional natural language generation metrics such as $Exact\text{-}Match$~\cite{Trans-ReviewData}, $Bleu$ scores~\cite{BLEU} and simple LLM-based ratings~\cite{LLM-as-judge_3,pandalm,hybird_review}.
 However, metrics like $Bleu$ primarily measure textual similarity, while the reliability of LLM ratings is often questioned due to potential inherent biases; both approaches have been shown to be severely inadequate in assessing whether the crucial issues are truly identified in code review comments~\cite{metric_weakness,metric_weakness_2}.
 Furthermore, some studies~\cite{BitsAI-CR,acr} utilize expensive human annotation, but this approach is difficult to scale.
-Consequently, existing ACR benchmarks commonly exhibit several key limitations: 1) they are often detached from real-world, PR-centric review practices by focusing on overly fine-grained units instead of entire PRs; 2) they frequently lack comprehensive project context, such as the complete codebase, hindering an accurate assessment of change impact; and 3) they tend to employ inadequate evaluation metrics, such as textual similarity, simple LLM-based ratings and expensive human annotation.